HITS-AIN/GPCC.jl/README.md

 ## ▶ How to make predictions

 Having fitted the model to the data, we can now make predictions.
-We define the interval over which we want to predict and use `pred`:
+We first define the interval over which we want to predict and use `pred`:
 ```
 t_test = collect(0:0.1:20);
 μpred, σpred = pred(t_test);